 How do we begin to make the transition between bright and dark, you ask?
 Easy.
 We start by painting our nails.
 It's the perfect way to begin our yearly autumnal love affair with gloomy hues.
 Keep scrolling to see the best fall nail colors, according to Byrdie editors.

 "This black polish from JinSoon's Monochrome collection is the inkiest, shiniest black nail polish I've ever seen, which makes it perfect for moody fall days.
 Plus, I've worn it for four days so far with zero chips.
 Yes, it's still 80 degrees in New York, but something about the month of September makes me want to embrace my angsty side, and this polish is my new go-to.
 I recommend bringing it to your neighborhood nail salon to have an expert apply it because it's so inky.
 It requires precision!" — Faith Xue

 Amanda's favorite fall nail polish color is this stormy navy blue from Essie.
 It's equal parts classic and moody.
 We like to think it's the nail polish equivalent of a weathered Ivy League blazer, which is worn by someone sharp-witted and wizened.
 In other words, it has personality, which is something we look for in a nail polish.

 She also likes this Bordeaux shade, which belongs to the oh-so-classic family of deep autumnal reds.
 It's not totally traditional, though.
 Unlike other wine-colored polishes, it has a subtle shimmer finish that catches light in the prettiest way.

 This shade from cruelty-free and vegan brand Tenoverten is described as "canyon clay."
-We think it's the perfect rosy-brown color for anyone who considers themselves to be a naturalist, or anyone who remains nostalgic for the '90s.
+We think it's the perfect rosy-brown color for anyone who considers themselves a naturalist—or anyone who remains nostalgic for the '90s.